WOVNio/WOVN.php/README.md

 #### Redirect to `wovn_index.php` with Nginx
 For redirecting to `wovn_index.php`, you need to update your Nginx configuration (`/etc/nginx/conf.d/site.conf`).
-Below is an highlight of the configurations you need to add in the configuration file.
+Below is an highlight of the code you need to add in the configuration file.
 ```
 server {
   # ...